Looking for information about other Dental Topics?

 We couldn’t help but notice that in the news article mentioned above, the person stated that the pain associated with their experience (which took 1.5 hours) was “hideous” and at one point almost caused them to faint.

 That’s not really surprising to hear.
-Even after administering local anesthetic (dental shots), dentists still struggle with making tooth extractions a totally painless experience for their patients.
+Even after administering local anesthetic (giving dental “shots”), a dentist can still struggle with making a tooth extraction a totally painless experience for their patient.

 The only possibility – Topical anesthetic.

-As compared to a dentist’s ability to administer a local anesthetic via a dental injection, the only type of anesthetic that a layperson would have access to and the ability to use is a topical one, like benzocaine.
+As compared to a dentist’s ability to administer a local anesthetic via a dental injection, the only type of anesthetic that a layperson has access to and can administer is a topical one, like benzocaine.

 The word “topical” means that the medication (gel, ointment, liquid) is applied to the surface of the skin.
-And, unfortunately, that’s all that this type of medication is good for, just numbing up the surface layer of gums.
+And, unfortunately, that’s all that this type of anesthetic is good for, just numbing up the surface layer of gum tissue.

 It doesn’t have the ability to penetrate into or through gum tissue.
 And because of that, applying it has no ability to numb up teeth, their surrounding bone tissue, or even the full thickness of gum tissue that lies around them.